hariszaf/presentations/last_phd_year/notes.md

 ### slide 28: sampling output

+Here

-This way, we may get the the flux distribution of any reaction of the model as well as to observe how a flux reaction changes based on the  value of another reaction.
+This way, we may get the the flux distribution of any reaction of the model; for example, in this case, we may see that the flux of the hexokinase reaction

+as well as to observe how a flux reaction changes based on the  value of another reaction.

 Howe